Darío Straschnoy

-Dario Straschnoy is an Argentine communications executive, Chairman of Untold and CEO of The Juju.
+Dario Straschnoy is a communications executive in Argentina, Chairman of Untold and CEO of The Juju.
 He is recognized for his work as President and partner of Young & Rubicam's Argentine office.

 Early career

 Dario Straschnoy began his advertising career after studying Psychology at Buenos Aires University.
-At the end of high school, he worked at his father's glassware and when he was 20 years old, he began his own business: publishing classified ads.
+At the end of high school, he worked at his father's glassware company and when he was 20 years old, he began his own business: publishing classified ads.

 Young & Rubicam

 In 1988, when he was part of the Funes, Straschnoy & Dreyfus agency, he partnered with Young & Rubicam and assumed the presidency of the group.